-This paper discusses key findings of Second Post-Program Monitoring Discussions with Former Yugoslav Republic of Macedonia.
-Growth continues to strengthen, although the recovery is not yet broad-based.
-Private non-debt creating capital flows have slowed, and could leave the reserve path increasingly driven by an accumulation of external public debt.
+This paper reviews the key points of Second Post-Program Monitoring Discussions with the Former Yugoslav Republic of Macedonia (FYR Macedonia).
+Growth in FYR Macedonia continues to strengthen, although the recovery is not yet broad-based.
+External and fiscal vulnerabilities have risen: private non-debt-creating capital flows have slowed and could leave the reserve path increasingly driven by an accumulation of external public debt.
 Central government debt has increased by about 15 percentage points since the beginning of the global financial crisis, in the context of growing broader public sector operations.
-The strong recovery in first half of 2013, high bank liquidity, and the decline in reserves suggest an end to the easing cycle would be in order.
+In the absence of domestic spillovers, the structural improvement in the trade deficit will be gradual, and growth could be uneven.